wwang-nmdp/ViTA/README.md

            Otherwise the program goes netChop as default -o,     Set a directory to store the output e.g. /path/to/test/output
-           You don't have to make an exact directory for the program unless you need the output be somewhere specifically Otherwise it will automatically generate one for you

 Miscellaneous:
    -v,     Print current version information and exit